whatbrownies/CambridgeFAQ/README.md

   - Their Discord ID.
 If you dont know how to retrieve this, go to Settings > Advanced > Toggle "Developer Mode".
 After you do this, right click on the user in question and click on "Copy ID"
   - Screenshots of messages

 # Please note, admins have a functional bot that grabs the prices from MC website.
-We are in the works of getting this added to our store so until then,
+We are in the works of getting this added to our store so until then, please check the Micro Center website for the most accurate prices to date